-Whether the person will rummage through their things on their own, or a confused neighbor will, or the well meaning care staff will not share the same understanding of organizational principles, or they will encounter situations that are prioritized over putting away clothing neatly, or any number of other factors will prevent organization from lasting more than a couple of days in a memory care closet.
+Whether the person will rummage through their things on their own, or a confused neighbor will, or the well-meaning care staff will not share the same understanding of organizational principles, or they will encounter situations that are prioritized over putting away clothing neatly, or any number of other factors will prevent the organization from lasting more than a couple of days in a memory care closet.

 The battered recliner may not look as attractive as another option, but if that is where they usually choose to sit it is likely to bring them the greatest comfort in their new home.

 A desk, a computer, a sewing machine or similar items may be important to the person and so they could be good to bring along as space allows.

 Often these items become more decorative than utilitarian but not only do they add familiarity to the room, they also reinforce the person’s sense of self.
 This is very valuable because the sense of self is constantly being eroded away by the disease.